andycgit2/Honeypot-Lab/README.md

 # Honeypot-Lab

 ## Mission:
-Create a virtual machine using Microsoft Azure that allows all incoming traffic from all ports to capture and visualize location information from RDP Brute Force Attacks using the Microsoft Sentinel SIEM tool.
+Create a virtual machine using Microsoft Azure that allows all incoming traffic to capture and visualize geolocation data from RDP Brute Force Attacks using the Microsoft Sentinel SIEM tool.

 ## Steps:
 1. Create a Microsoft Azure account.